narendasan/backlog/README.md

 - [X] Cherry MX U2F Token -> https://github.com/narendasan/cherry-u2f
 - [ ] Lane Negotiations via DNN w/ 2 agents
 - [ ] iPython Notebook desktop backed by (nvidia) docker with some way to install packages
-- [ ] Package a kernel and docker, login with image to instaniate userspace
 - [ ] Browser Extention that creates the google short link system
 - [ ] Mechanism library for etherium